8ennie/Odoo_Winlands_College/README.md

 4. How many students are in a module (module view in admin)
 5. Remove white spaces from staff email (admin staff view in admin)
 6. Add department to admin staff table (admin staff view in admin)
+7. Add program to module (module view in admin)
+8. Add module to program (program view in admin)

+Fixed so far: 1,3,6,7 and 8